abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-loadbalancer.md

 http-router   LoadBalancer   10.245.245.242   157.230.202.250   80:30443/TCP   61s
 ```

-You can open a web browser to reach your abcdesktop service with the IP address
+You can open a web browser to reach your abcdesktop service with your own ip address
+> Replace `157.230.202.250` by your own ip address

 ![web browser to reach your abcdesktop service](img/ipadress.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol
+If your web browser doesn't allow usage of websocket without secure protocol, you will need to use `https` protocol.

 ## Update your DNS zone file